 Which is not to say things can’t get busy.
 But the Weihnachtsdorf is not as well known as, say, the Christkindlmarkt, so you’re less likely to find yourself facing bussed-in tourists.

-The Altes AKH certainly enjoys popularity with young Viennese families, though, as smaller kids can always find a few extra activities there.
+The Altes AKH certainly enjoys popularity with young Viennese families, as smaller kids can always find a few extra activities there.
 In 2022, for example, this included ponies, rides, and even a Christmas train.

 A playground adjoins the market as well, so this might be the right choice if you’re worried about the toddlers getting bored at any of the alternatives but still want your Christmas punch.

-Not so many stands as elsewhere sell market wares, but you’ll still find a selection of the usual booths offering garments, accessories and jewellery, alongside a few more unusual stands.
-Last year I spotted organic dog snacks, Scandinavian pullovers, and environmentally-friendly thermos flasks, for example.
+Not so many stands as elsewhere sell market wares, but you’ll still find a selection of the usual booths offering garments, accessories, jewellery, and similar.

 Great for food

-So you can browse the arts and crafts booths elsewhere in peace without needing to avoid people queuing for sausages and Glühwein (or a pumpkin seed wrap).
+That layout means you can browse the arts and crafts booths elsewhere in peace without needing to avoid people queuing for sausages and Glühwein (or a pumpkin seed wrap).

 (A punch stall)

-One or two areas typically offer shelter from the wind or cold.
 The Altes AKH courtyard also houses several restaurants offering traditional Austrian meals and good beer (the university influence), adding to the weatherproof nature of the market.

 Opening hours 2023